XIMDEX/structured-data/doc/guide.md

 #### Item deletion

 All data for an item can be removed using its unique id.
-The possible related items don't will be deleted, but the relations with other items will disappear.
+The possible related items will not be deleted, but the relationships with other items will disappear.

 Usage: